 The Council sets a six-year capital programme every February, detailing the current and next five years of planned capital spend.
 This includes how expenditure will be financed, and the relevant prudential indicators required to enable the Council to ensure all capital borrowing is affordable, sustainable, and prudent.
-The capital programme totals £135.1m over a six-year period.
-The programme includes new schemes totaling £12.7m, of which £4.0m relate to the Council's Climate Emergency Action Plan.
+The 2021/22 capital programme totaled £161.419m over a six-year period.
+The programme included new funding totaling £12.930m, of which additions to rolling capital schemes totaled £4.680m.

-The Council has two Private Finance Initiative (PFI) projects and recognises ± 11.8 m of long term liability as funding for the care homes and schools' assets acquired under these contracts.
+The Council has two Private Finance Initiative (PFI) projects and recognises £14.732m of long term liability as funding for the care homes and schools' assets acquired under these contracts.

-There are further financing leases which relate to vehicles and buildings, with an associated long term liability of \pounds 4.8m.
+There are further financing leases which relate to vehicles and buildings, with an associated long term liability of £3.454m.